sdeaugustine33/GroupSocialPage/proposalv3.md

 For next checkpoint
 Want to have database connected for next checkpoint.
 After database is connected, want to have a fully functioning login and registration.
 Once logged in, I want users to be able to create posts.
 Will attempt to create groups using Spring Security Roles functionality.

+*Checkpoint 3 Update*
+Fully functioning registration and login implemented with spring security.
+Create announcement functional, adds to databse.
+Removing the file upload functionality from overall project, as there is not enough time.

+For final submission
+Will need to get announcements view to pull from database.
+Possibly have group functionality, if not will make it a general blog posting site.